MadSc1ent1st96/MadSc1ent1st96.github.io/_projects/Hysteresis_Study.md

 - **Loop Shape**: Symmetry and saturation behavior
 - **Energy Loss**: Area enclosed by the hysteresis loop

+{% include figure.html path="assets/img/Hysteresis-plot.png" class="img-fluid rounded z-depth-1" caption="Hysteresis loop showing magnetization vs. applied field.
+The loop demonstrates the characteristic magnetic behavior with coercivity, remanence, and saturation regions clearly visible." %}

 ---

+## Key Findings

+The computational analysis revealed several important insights:

+1. **Exchange Energy Effects**: Higher exchange energy led to more cooperative magnetic behavior
+2. **Loop Characteristics**: The shape of hysteresis loops varied significantly with exchange energy
+3. **Coercivity Dependence**: Coercive field strength showed systematic variation with exchange energy
+4. **Material Response**: The cubic system exhibited well-defined magnetic domains

+---

 ## Status

-This project was completed as part of coursework and demonstrates:
+This project was completed as part of coursework under the guidance of Dr. Bheemalingam Chittari and demonstrates:
 - Computational physics skills
 - Understanding of magnetic materials
 - Ability to work with complex simulation frameworks
 - Data analysis and visualization capabilities
+- Collaborative research experience

 The results were presented in academic settings and contributed to understanding of magnetic material behavior.

 ---

+## Acknowledgments

+We would like to thank Dr. Bheemalingam Chittari for his guidance and supervision throughout this project.
+His expertise in computational physics and condensed matter physics, particularly in the areas of nano science and materials properties, was invaluable to the success of this study.
+Dr. Chittari's research experience in graphene and moiré superlattices provided valuable insights into computational approaches for studying material properties.

+---

-*This project showcases the application of computational methods to fundamental physics problems, bridging theoretical concepts with numerical simulations.*
+*This project showcases the application of computational methods to fundamental physics problems, bridging theoretical concepts with numerical simulations through collaborative research.*